bilal9999-coder/Python-Practise/Readme.txt

 Hello.
-Here I am goitn to practise python to learn it.
+Here I am going to practise python to learn it.